Develop: Customer Credit SaveEstimated reading time: 35 minutes

-Step 2: In the excel sheet, click the cell with the ReportSave formula.
-Then click Advanced Menu in the INTERJECT Ribbon.
-This button is a toggle, so if it is currently showing Simple Menu do not click it.
+Step 2: In the Excel sheet, click the cell with the ReportSave formula.
+Then display the Advanced Menu in the Interject: If Simple Menu is displayed, click it to view the Advanced Menu.

 A window will pop up providing the developer with the SQL template used to create the stored procedure.